Cut-Your-Own-Christmas-Tree Farms on Long Island

-Shamrock Farm was delightful and very well run with plenty of friendly helpers.
-You can borrow a saw and cut your own 4' to 10' Douglas and Fraser Firs and Hybrid Balsams or choose and they will cut it for you at no extra charge.
-You and your tree will be brought back to the entrance in a tractor drawn wagon.
+Shamrock Farm is delightful and well-run with plenty of friendly helpers.
+You can borrow a saw and cut your own 4' to 10' Douglas Firs and Hybrid Balsams or choose and they will cut it for you at no extra charge.
+Or select from the precut Fraser Firs.
+You and your tree will be brought back to the entrance in a tractor-drawn wagon.
 Your tree will be placed on a mechanical shaker to fluff it and remove any unwanted critters.
 Then they'll wrap it up and help you tie it to your car.
-All field cut trees are $65 before tax.
-The farm also offers live and precut trees, a refreshment stand, an antique sleigh collection, and a shop with holiday greens and a wide array of Christmas tree ornaments.
+The farm also offers a refreshment stand, an antique sleigh collection, and a shop with holiday greens and a wide array of Christmas tree ornaments.

-Open Saturdays and Sundays from 9am until dusk, call first.
+Saturdays and Sundays 9am until dusk (call first)

-My daughter pronounced Zuhoski Farm "A very good place".
-This relaxed and friendly multi-generational family run farm, tucked away amidst the fields just North of Route 48, has an abundance of healthy Douglas Fir and Blue Spruce trees.
-You can cut your own with your saw or theirs, or they will be happy to help you at every step of the way from field to car.
+This relaxed and friendly multigenerational family-run farm, tucked away amidst the fields just north of Route 48, has an abundance of healthy Douglas Fir and Blue Spruce trees.
+You can cut your own with your saw or theirs, or they will be happy to help you every step of the way from field to car.
 Transportation around the farm is by tractor-pulled hayride.
-After cutting your tree, relax in a chair around their cheerfully blazing fire pit with a free cup of hot chocolate or cider and some popcorn or a candy cane.
+After cutting your tree, relax in a chair or swing around their cheerfully blazing fire pit with a free cup of hot chocolate or cider and some popcorn or a candy cane.
 Dogs on leashes are welcome.
-The farm also sells lovely wreaths, centerpieces and kissing balls as well as fresh greenery and garlands.
-Live trees, and pre-cut trees are available from the farm's roadside stand on Route 48 just east of Cox Lane.
+The farm also sells fresh wreaths, centerpieces and kissing balls, as well as other greenery and garlands.
+Live trees and precut trees are available from the farm's roadside stand on Route 48 just east of Cox Lane.
 Field Douglas Fir trees are $60 up to 10 feet and Blue Spruce Trees are $75.
-The farm is open Saturdays and Sundays from 9am until dusk.
-The farm often closes a few days before Christmas so call first in later December.

 Santa’s Christmas Tree Farm